unicode-org/icu4x/ffi/diplomat/cpp/docs/source/segmenter_word_ffi.rst

 .. cpp:class:: ICU4XWordBreakIteratorLatin1

+    See the `Rust documentation for WordBreakIteratorLatin1 <https://docs.rs/icu/latest/icu/segmenter/type.WordBreakIteratorLatin1.html>`__ for more information.

     .. cpp:function:: int32_t next()

         Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.